Constitution reform definitively approved so that Formentera has its own senator

 2 min

-The fourth reform of the Spanish Constitution of 1978 has already completed its journey, with only the rejection of Vox, which is why it will be sent directly to the Official State Gazette (BOE).
+The fourth reform of the Spanish Constitution of 1978 has already completed its journey, with only the rejection of Vox, so it will be sent directly to the Official State Gazette (BOE).
 The president of the Balearic Islands, Marga Prohens, was present at the vote on this constitutional reform in the Senate.

-The Senate, like the Congress, decided to process it in a single reading, without going through a committee or commission, and therefore no amendments have been presented and only the text that came from Congress has been voted on.
+The Senate, like Congress, decided to process it in a single reading, without going through a committee or subcommittee, and therefore, no amendments were presented and only the original text from Congress was voted on.

-The definitive support of the PP was unblocked in Congress after the PSOE allowed an amendment to this reform to be approved so that the denomination "Ibiza" in Spanish is maintained in the Constitution and not "Eivissa" as proposed by the Balearic Parliament.
-In any case, the Balearic Parliament has tried to approve this constitutional reform in the Cortes Generales for three more legislatures unsuccessfully, although the Cortes Generales pressed the accelerator and it has finally been approved.
+The definitive support of the PP was unblocked in Congress after the PSOE allowed an amendment to the reform to be approved so that the designation "Ibiza" in Spanish is maintained in the Constitution and not Eivissa, as proposed by the Balearic Parliament.
+In any case, the Balearic Parliament had tried to approve this constitutional reform in the Cortes Generales in three other legislatures unsuccessfully, although the Cortes Generales have stepped on the accelerator and it has finally been approved.

-Currently, Formentera and Ibiza share a joint electoral constituency for Senate elections, a position that in this legislature is held by Juanjo Ferrer, who ran in the last elections with the joint candidacy of PSOE, Sumar, EUIB and Ara Eivissa.
+Currently, Formentera and Ibiza share a joint electoral constituency for the Senate elections, a position currently held by Juanjo Ferrer, who ran in the last elections with the joint candidacy of PSOE, Sumar, EUIB, and Ara Eivissa.

 Reform of article 69.3

-The proposal from the Parliament of the Balearic Islands, which has finally been approved, is that section 3 of Article 69 of the Spanish Constitution should include in its wording that one senator corresponds to the following islands: Ibiza, Formentera, Menorca, Fuerteventura, La Gomera, El Hierro, Lanzarote, and La Palma.
+The European Parliament's proposal, which was finally approved, was that section 3 of article 69 of the Spanish Constitution would include in its wording that one senator corresponds to the following islands: Ibiza, Formentera, Menorca, Fuerteventura, La Gomera, El Hierro, Lanzarote and La Palma.

-They also include a single additional provision so that the effectiveness of the creation of the electoral constituency in the Senate for the island of Formentera "will be delayed" until the immediate Senate elections, once this reform of the Spanish Constitution has entered into force.
+They also include a sole additional provision, because the effectiveness of the creation of the electoral constituency in the Senate for the island of Formentera "will be delayed" until the immediate elections to the Senate, once this reform of the Spanish Constitution has entered into force.

-In the statement of reasons, the Balearic Parliament argues that this reform of the Constitution attempts to ensure that "the territorial, geographical and existential singularities of all the territories that make up Spain, in all their constitutive plurality and diversity" are effectively "recognized" in the Senate.
+In the explanatory statement, the Balearic Parliament defends that this reform of the Constitution aims for "the territorial, geographical and existential singularities of all the territories that make up Spain, in all their constitutive plurality and diversity, to be effectively recognized" in the Senate.

-At the same time, it highlights the islands' leading role so that a decision like this "is considered a good constitutional reform", felt "as its own and cherished, within the Balearic archipelago itself (in full equality with the Canary Islands) and, by extension, in the whole of Spain".
+At the same time, it highlights the prominence of the Islands, because a decision like this "is considered a good constitutional reform", which is felt "as its own and valued, within the Archipelago itself (on equal footing with the Canary Islands) and, by extension, to Spain as a whole".

 stats